EGameFundation/egame/README.md

-EGame is a PoS X11 cryptocurrency.
+Welcome to the EGame Fondation